Table of Contents[Hide][Show]

 It goes without saying that whenever you buy a food that is packaged – always read the label!

-We recommend monk fruit or stevia based protein powders, or second to that, erythritol or xylitol.
+Instead, look for safe diabetes sweeteners that support better blood sugar, such as allulose, monk fruit or stevia-based protein powders, or second to that, erythritol or xylitol.

 Also, when they make claims that certain ingredients are included in their “proprietary blend,” often they are not at a dose that provides any benefit anyway.

-While there are soy proteins, rice proteins and pea proteins, the best protein powder by far is whey protein, as it contains super high quality amino acids.
+While there are plant-based proteins such as soy proteins, rice proteins and pea proteins, the best protein powder for diabetics by far is whey protein.
 Whey is one of two proteins found in milk, the other being casein.

 Whey protein concentrate contains around 35%-80% protein, and fat, lactose and minerals make up the remainder of it’s contents.
 This type of whey is absorbed at a moderate pace.